 To stop procrastinating on going to bed, you should figure out what causes you to procrastinate in the first place, and then use appropriate techniques in order to solve those issues.
 For example, if you procrastinate on going to bed because you get distracted while browsing the internet, you can use a browser extension to block your internet access past a certain hour, to help you go to bed on time.

 Improve your bedtime habits:

 - Finish your obligations as early as reasonably possible before bedtime.
 For example, if you need to shower before going to bed, try to do this relatively early, rather than waiting until right before you should be going to bed, so that it won’t be a reason for delaying.
 This is especially important if the obligations that you have are aversive (e.g., because you find them boring or unpleasant), since this can make it more likely that you’ll postpone them, and that you’ll consequently procrastinate on going to bed.
 Essentially, your goal in finishing your obligations early is to make it as easy and as painless as possible for you to go to bed once it’s time to do so.

 - Develop a consistent and calming bedtime routine.
-Having a consistent bedtime routine can help you signal to your body that it’s time to go to sleep, and can help you relax before bedtime.
+Having a consistent bedtime routine can help you signal to your body that it’s time to go to sleep, and can help you get in the right mindset for sleeping.
 This routine should be as simple, calming, and enjoyable as possible, to make sure that you stick to it consistently.

 - Add a time delay before procrastinating.
 If you find yourself about to engage in bedtime procrastination, try adding a time delay before you indulge your impulse to do so.
 For example, if you should be going to bed but are about to start a new episode of your favorite TV show instead, count until 30 before you allow yourself do so, to try and overcome your initial impulse to procrastinate.